 - Lender and owner title insurance

 Other costs like flood certification, and homeowners association, assumption and specific mortgage fees will depend on where the home is located and the type of loan you get.

 When purchasing a home, the focus is mostly on the costs you’ll incur, including the purchase price, down payment and closing costs.
-But there is another expense you'll encounter soon after you close: the cost to move into your new home.
-With all that is involved in buying the actual house, many first-time home buyers have a hard time seeing into the near future.
-Sure, they know they have to move their stuff, but they often forget that it costs money to do so.
+But there is another expense you'll encounter soon after you close: the cost of moving into your new home.

 Many first-time home buyers are unaware of the hidden costs of owning a home because they’ve never owned a home.
 When moving from an apartment to a home, there can be a number of additional costs you’ve never experienced paying on your own because a landlord or maintenance person took care of it or it was just cheaper or nonexistent in an apartment.
 These hidden costs include:

 - Higher utility bills